 - Computational Medicine/ Epidemiology / Biology

 - Human Behavior / Evolutionary Game Theory

-My research work is focused on the development of measures, computational models and simulation frameworks to understand collective dynamics, more specifically in what concerns the evolution and behavior of complex systems.
+My research work is focused on the development of measures, computational models and simulation frameworks to understand structure and dynamics of collective behavior in complex systems, using and developing Network Science and Machine Learning techniques.